Shapwick, Somerset

 Shapwick is a village on the Polden Hills overlooking the Somerset Moors, in Somerset, England.
 It is situated to the west of Glastonbury.

 History

 Shapwick is the site of one end of the Sweet Track, a 6,000-year-old, ancient, wooden causeway, dating from the 39th century BC.

 In 1998 a hoard of 9,238 silver denarii (the second largest hoard ever found from the Roman Empire, and the largest in the United Kingdom) was discovered in the remains of a previously unknown Roman villa near Shapwick.
 Following a Treasure Inquest in Taunton, the hoard was valued and acquired in its entirety by Somerset County Museums Service for the sum of £265,000.
 It became known as the Shapwick Hoard.

 The parish of Shapwick was part of the Whitley Hundred.

 Due to the plan of its roads and streets academics have described it as a "typical English village".
-Shapwick is one of the nine Thankful Villages in Somerset — those that suffered no casualties in World War I.
+Shapwick is one of the nine Thankful Villages in Somerset — those that suffered no casualties in World War I. The village was featured on Darren Hayman's album, Thankful Villages Volume 2.